 Designlab teaches in-demand UX/UI design skills through fun, part-time, online courses.
-Designlab courses consist primarily of hands-on projects and 1-on-1 mentorship from expert designers — Designlab mentors give students timely feedback on work and Skype with students regularly to help them improve.
-The Designlab community of mentors includes top industry professionals from companies like Twitter, Airbnb, Dropbox, and more.
+Designlab courses consist primarily of hands-on projects and 1-on-1 mentorship from expert designers so that students can master the techniques needed to design stunning web and mobile products.
+The Designlab community of mentors gives students timely feedback on work and Skype with students regularly to help them improve.
+Mentors include top industry professionals from companies like Twitter, Airbnb, Dropbox, and more.
 Courses are self-paced, which means students can complete the readings/projects whenever their schedules permit.
 Designlab is ideal for a developer, product manager, entrepreneur, marketer, aspiring designer, or anyone working on web/mobile products.

 Recent Designlab News